 Rädlein’s experience was also a combination of hustle and good timing.
 During a trip to New York to see family, she made a last-minute decision to visit a handful of modeling agencies—without setting up any appointments in advance.
 “I had no idea what I was doing.
 They wouldn't even let me in to see the agents, I ended up just seeing the person at the front desk,” she recalls.
 As it turned out, the very last agency she visited happened to have a casting session going on.
 “The agent was like, ‘Listen, your book is horrible but you're really cute.
 So we're going to offer you a contract.
 When are you moving to New York?’”
 Her intention had never been to move to New York—she was planning to relocate from her native Miami to Los Angeles to pursue modeling and acting, instead—but she didn’t tell the agent that.
 She’s lived in the city for seven years since.

-Hard work and preparation are also key to securing representation.
+Hard work and preparation are also key to getting a modeling agent.
 Like many aspiring models, Crosse was obsessed with the industry and studied it diligently.
 She checked out books from the library, watched television shows about modeling, even attended conferences in New York—all of which “inspired me to then move to New York and really pursue my dreams.”
 She first signed with Wilhelmina Models and appeared in magazines such as Vibe Vixen and Honey, in a Jay-Z video, and in the movie “The Best Man.”

-The top-tier modeling agencies in NYC include Ford, Wilhelmina, Elite, and IGM.
+The top-tier modeling agencies in NYC include Ford, Wilhelmina, Elite, and IMG.
 But as a new model, you should focus on agencies that are committed to nurturing emerging talent.
-We’ve pulled together a list of the best modeling agencies in New York for early-career models, including DNA, Fenton, and STATE.
+We’ve pulled together a list of the best modeling agencies in NYC for early-career models, including DNA, Fenton, and STATE.